 Summer in Singapore and make it your portal to Asia when you join the National University of Singapore (NUS) Faculty of Arts and Social Sciences (FASS) for an exciting five-week program.
-Asia is the spotlight of FASS curriculum, in which quality NUS coursework first introduces the cosmopolitan hub of Singapore, and then takes your learning beyond the classroom with local field trips and, in a few instances, a week-long course excursion to another Asian country.
+Asia is the spotlight of FASS curriculum, in which coursework first introduces the cosmopolitan hub of Singapore, and then takes your learning beyond the classroom with local field trips and, in a few instances, a week-long course excursion to another Asian country.

-Included in annual publications as one of the top places to travel, the city-state of Singapore offers a mélange of cultural experiences, languages, wonderful foods, iconic sites, and aromatic scents to stimulate your curiosity and deepen your understanding of the richness and complexity of our world.
+Included in annual publications as one of the top places to travel, the city-state of Singapore offers a mélange of cultural experiences, languages, foods, iconic sites, and aromatic scents to stimulate your curiosity and deepen your understanding of the richness and complexity of our world.

 Students attend classes with international and/or host country students.

 The Center for Language Studies offers relevant Asian language courses that complement field excursion courses.